 A good sales and catering software program will give you a huge advantage in responding to leads.
 After the right-fit clients have been identified in the qualifying stage, a program can be automated to route new leads to the proper sales team member, so they can quickly respond.
 It also helps to have a proposal template for all sales team members that you can use to quickly and seamlessly input your quote.
 Take it one step further – use an eProposal that will catch a client’s eye with a stylized, compelling response enriched with multimedia content.

 Event planners are working on tighter deadlines than ever before – just 60-90 days on average.
-This makes qualifying and responding to RFPs quickly and effectively more important than ever.
+This makes effective RFP management key to qualifying and responding to RFPs quickly and effectively more important than ever.
 Be sure you have the software solutions in place to capitalize on your leads and continue to grow your business as a premier event venue.